choresh/nestjs-query-simple-website/docs/intro.md

 ## Create your own app
 ### Fix app name
-At 'package.json' file (at app root folder) - replace values of name, author, etc.
+In the 'package.json' file (at the app's root folder) - replace values of name, author, etc.
 ### Fix resource name
 #### Within TS files
-* Replace any occurrence of 'ExampleItem' (match case, not match whole word) with name of your resource, starting with upper case (e.g. 'User').
+* Replace any occurrence of 'ExampleItem' (match case, not match whole word) with the name of your resource, starting with an uppercase (e.g., 'User').
-* Replace any occurrence of 'exampleItem' (match case, not match whole word) with name of your resource, starting with lower case (e.g. 'user').
+* Replace any occurrence of 'exampleItem' (match case, not match whole word) with the name of your resource, starting with a lowercase (e.g., 'user').
-* The later 's' (plural form of the resource name) soppused to remain (e.g. 'ExampleItemsResolver' should changed to 'UsersResolver').
+* The later 's' (plural form of the resource name) is supposed to remain (e.g., 'ExampleItemsResolver' should be changed to 'UsersResolver').
-#### At file system
+#### In the file system
-* Change name of folder 'exampleItems' - to name (plural) of your resource (e.g. 'users').
+* Change the name of the folder 'exampleItems' - to the name (plural) of your resource (e.g., 'users').
-* Change name of files started with 'exampleItem' - to start with name (singular) of your resource (e.g. 'user').
+* Change the name of files started with 'exampleItem' - to start with the name (singular) of your resource (e.g., 'user').
+### Fix resource fields
+* Remove example fields ('exampleProperty1'/'exampleProperty2') from Datos/Dtos classes.
+*  Set your desired fields.
+* For more complicated types (Enum/Int/Object...), or complicated relations (one-to-many, many-to-one, one-to-one), or other field spesifications (nullable, primaryKey...) - see examples at Datos/Dtos classes, at 'advanced-demo-app', or explore the optional options of the @DatoProp() and @DtoProp() decorators.
+### Add custom mutations/queries
+Standard CRUD operations are supported 'out-of-the-box' by 'nestjs-query-simple', in case you want to add non-standard (custom) mutations/queries - see example method 'UsersResolver.demonstrateComplexQuery()', at 'advanced-demo-app'.
 ### Use your app
-Install/build/run/use your app, at same manner as explained with the demo app.
+* Install/build/run/use your app, in the same manner as explained with the demo app.
-Validate that correspond collection is updated in your MongoDB.
+* Validate that the corresponding collection is updated in your MongoDB.
 ### Add more resources
-Repeat steps at 'Fix resource name' section.
+Get fresh copy of folder 'exampleItems', and repeat steps in the 'Fix resource name', 'Fix resource fields' and 'Add custom mutations/queries' sections.

 ## Test your app
 Run those commands within the app's root folder: